cedric-courtaud/ccourtaud-academic-resume/content/authors/admin/_index.md

     url: https://www.mpi-sws.org/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include operating systems and real-time systems.

 # Interests to show in About widget
 interests: